Updates from our Healthy Church Team

 Meet the Crossroads Re-opening Team.
 Watch this short video.

-We are pleased to share that we have begun preparing for our return to in-person ministry at Crossroads.
-We recently established a Healthy Church Team, in accordance with the VA United Methodist Bishop’s guidance, that is working to define the timeline and protocols for re-instating in-person activities for all areas of Crossroads ministry.
+We continue to prepare for our return to in-person ministry at Crossroads.
+As noted our Healthy Church Team, established in accordance with the VA United Methodist Bishop’s guidance, is working to define the timeline and protocols for re-instating in-person activities for all areas of Crossroads ministry.
 Our team includes medical and legal experts, as well as representatives from our pre-school and congregational members at large.

 As we learn and grow over the coming weeks, it is important to recognize that things may not return exactly as they were before.
 Many changes will be good ones.
 For example, we are learning how to improve our virtual worship services and those enhancements are likely to continue in some fashion as an on-line worship offering to those who cannot join us on Sunday morning for whatever reason.
 Similarly, the health protocols we establish will make our facility a safer place for everyone.